Stepladder of Achievement

 · Securing future education, employment or training – supported by mentoring from organisations such as the Children’s Society.
 (Benefit £400)

-We will work with Local Authorities to identify the most appropriate support and mentoring to work alongside the young people taking the Stepladder programme: the Children’s Society will also be working with us in this respect, and intends to encourage those who have taken the programme to support and mentor those following on after them.
+We work with Local Authorities to identify the most appropriate support and mentoring to work alongside the young people taking the Stepladder programme, and to secure local funding for implementation of Stepladder Plus.
+We also encourage those who have taken the programme to support and mentor those following on after them.